COTA History

 2011 The Northeast Corridor Alternatives Analysis (NECAA) Project begins as the first step to securing federal funding to implement transit improvements on Cleveland Avenue.
 A number of alternatives were studied, including Bus Rapid Transit.
 The project also included a public involvement program to solicit public comment and input about the NECAA, and to provide ample opportunity for customers, residents and other stakeholders to participate in the alternatives analysis process.

-2012 Curtis Stitt is appointed as CEO/President.
+2012 Curtis Stitt is appointed as COTA’s third CEO/President.
 COTA dedicates the first passenger shelters on Capitol Square.
 Based upon a 19th century streetcar passenger shelter located at the U.S. Capitol, major amenities include infrared heaters, internal lighting and copper roofing.
 The heaters are timed to operate during certain portions of the year and only during normal bus service hours, while being triggered to turn on by predetermined temperature levels.
 Shelter lights are activated by how dark it becomes outside.

 2012 The company joins with APTA and its members in a bipartisan coalition of U.S. Representatives to sponsor an amendment that would restore dedicated motor fuels tax revenues for public transportation.